pranavmjagdish/Netflix-Top-10-Lists-SQL/README.md

 # Analyzing Netflix Top 10 Lists Country-Wise & Globally

-This is an exploratory analysis on SQL which involved importing data onto SQL and conducting basic analyses.
+This is an exploratory analysis which involved importing two different Excel files onto SQL and coming up with various hypotheses basd on the data.

 ## Concepts Covered